winwu/organize-my-csv-file/README.md

 pip3 install psutil requests
 ```

+---

-## Execute and generate summary result
+## Generate result by each user

+Three experiments per user, to calculate some relevant statistics.

 Before generate these summary result csv, make sure put all of tester data in `data_source` folder, the folder structure will looks: